Important Updates (December 2018)

 What’s the process?

 Each step in the process will include an opportunity for the members of our community to provide feedback on the emerging elements of the plan so that we can build the plan collectively.
-This will include consultation and updates with the Provost’s Council, the Faculty Senate, and each of our divisions.
-The results of each step in the process, summaries of any data we collect, and status updates will be posted on a strategic planning website so that you can see what we have already done and what we are currently working on.
-Ultimately, I expect we will have a clear overarching direction, a small set of focused strategic goals, and related operational tactics in place by May 2019, so that we are prepared by Fall 2019 to begin implementing the plan.
+This will include consultation and updates with the Provost’s Council, the Faculty Senate and each of our divisions.
+The results of each step in the process, summaries of any data we collect and status updates will be posted on a strategic planning website so that you can see what we have already done and what we are currently working on.
+Ultimately, we expect to have a clear overarching direction, a small set of focused strategic goals, and related operational tactics in place by May 2019, so that we are prepared by Fall 2019 to begin implementing the plan.

 Engaging in the Year Ahead

-I invite you to engage fully throughout this strategic planning process.
-The year ahead will be filled with teaching and learning inside and outside of the classroom, scholarship and research, important community celebrations, and fun annual traditions.
+President Davis-Blake invited the entire community to engage fully throughout this Strategic Planning Process.
+The year ahead will be filled with teaching and learning inside and outside of the classroom, scholarship and research, important community celebrations and fun annual traditions.
 But this strategic planning process is the only activity that will determine the shape and direction of our university for years and even decades to come.
-Please join your colleagues from across the university in charting our course toward the future.
-If we are to achieve our aspirations for what Bentley can and should be, the work begins today—and it begins with all of us.
-I can’t wait to hear more from each of you.
+We will only be able to achieve our aspirations for what Bentley can and should be if faculty, staff, students and the entire community take part.

 All information and data from the university’s strategic planning process will be posted to this page.
-We will also be sharing updates with the community by email.
-If you have any questions, ideas, or feedback, reach out to firstname.lastname@example.org and we’ll follow up.
+Updates will also be shared with the community by email.
+If you have any questions, ideas, or feedback, contact firstname.lastname@example.org.